 Committed to sustainable fishing

-SAPMER is also a member of the ISSF (International Seafood Sustainability Foundation), a foundation regrouping the most renowned experts in the scientific community, the largest companies involved in the production of Tuna and the WWF (World Wildlife Fund).
-Its mission: safeguard the sustainability of tropical tuna stocks by reducing by-catches and ensuring the protection and health of the marine ecosystem.
+SAPMER is also a participating company of the ISSF (International Seafood Sustainability Foundation), a foundation regrouping the most renowned experts in the scientific community, the largest companies involved in the production of Tuna, and the WWF (World Wildlife Fund).
+Its mission: safeguard the sustainability of tropical tuna stocks, reducing by-catches and ensuring the protection and health of the marine ecosystem through conservation measures such as sourcing policy, fad management policy or non-entangling fad policy.